-Assignment #A: (SEND commentary to Instructor)
+Assignment #A:

 - Develop a lesson to reflect what you've learned in this course. - Implement your lesson with students in your classroom. - Write a 2 page commentary on what worked well and what could be improved. - Include any student feedback on your lesson.